IV. Nursing Model Components

 Career progression: LPN-to-RN and RN-to-APRN

 The other modeled reason for nurses leaving the nursing workforce of their current nurse type is career progression.
 HWSM changes education level based on the probability that an LPN will become an RN or an RN will become an APRN (nurse practitioner, nurse midwife, or nurse anesthetist).
 The NCLEX examination data used to determine the number of new RN entrants includes those who formerly practiced as LPNs, so changing LPNs to RNs would introduce double counting issues.
 Instead, career progression from LPN to RN is treated as attrition from the LPN workforce.
 Similarly, RNs who become APRNs are also included in the attrition count because APRNs are not part of the nursing model component.
-APRNs are modeled in other HRSA reports with physicians and physician assistants.
+Instead, the technical documentation for modeling APRNs is included alongside that for physicians and physician assistants.

 To determine the probability of an LPN becoming an RN, the supply model uses a similar process to the retirement pattern described previously.
-LPN responses from the 2015 ACS are combined with 2018 NSSRN data on registered nurses whose highest degree was awarded in 2015 and who reported having an LPN license.
-An attrition pattern is then created for LPNs by dividing the number of LPNs who become RNs in 2015 by the total number of responses in the combined NSSRN and ACS data for each age from 20 to 49.
-For RNs who become APRNs, the process is similar, except that there is no need to use ACS data.
-We created a subset of responses from the NSSRN including RNs active in 2015 and APRNs who achieved their highest education level in 2015.
-We created an attrition pattern by each individual age using the nurses’ age in 2015.
-Though ACS data later than 2015 are available, we used 2015 data due to anomalies in the NSSRN data on the number of LPNs becoming RNs in later years.
+LPN responses from the 2019 ACS are combined with 2022 NSSRN data on registered nurses whose highest degree was awarded in 2019 and who reported having an LPN license.
+An attrition pattern is then created for LPNs by dividing the number of LPNs who become RNs in 2019 by the total number of responses in the combined NSSRN and ACS data for each age from 20 to 49.
+For RNs who become APRNs, the process is similar, except that only NSSRN data is used.
+We created a subset of responses from the NSSRN including RNs active in 2019 and APRNs who achieved their highest education level in 2019.
+We created an attrition pattern by each individual age using the nurses’ age in 2019.
+Though ACS data later than 2019 are available, we used 2019 data due to anomalies in the NSSRN data on the number of LPNs becoming RNs in later years.

 We combined the career progression and retirement patterns to form a single attrition pattern that the model uses the same way regardless of attrition reason.
 The model generates a random number between 0 and 1 every year of the simulation for each individual in the simulation.
 If this number is less than the attrition probability for that age and nurse type, the model removes the nurse from the supply output for that year and every subsequent year.